 A personality counsellor and life coach can identify which personality type you belong to with the help of tests, interviews, and analysis of your thoughts.
 With this understanding, you also know what flaws you are struggling with and how to correct them.

 Creative personal growth must be the driving force behind finding ways to improve oneself to explore positive ways of changing your habits and find more self-expression and self-acceptance.
-This also helps in making you more acceptable to others and get along with them well.
+This also helps in making you more acceptable to others and getting along with them well.

 Personality development counselling helps you see things from a different perspective, making it possible to grow emotionally, accept, and move forward.
 It enables you to get rid of harmful or problematic thought processes in a spiral, and don’t let you get stuck in insufferable situations.

-Methods of Personal Development
+Methods of Personal Development Counselling

 Personality development groups or ‘process groups’ provide a safe space for all participants to freely exchange their understanding of their personality and how it adversely affects them and others.
 Groups offer an opportunity to practice active and empathetic listening.